cryptostorage/cryptostorage.com/README.md

     The RSA key will also match the contents of the downloaded woodser-pgp-fingerprint.txt.<br><br>
     Note: You will probably also see a warning that the key is not certified with a trusted signature.
 This is expected unless you told PGP to trust woodser’s PGP key, which is not necessary.

-# Generate cold storage as securely as possible
+# Using this tool as securely as possible

 Following a few recommendations can improve the security of your cryptocurrency.